"Filled with rich detail and lovable characters . . . Wieland finds something fascinating and engrossing in every twist of the tale.

 “From the authenticity of the characters to the wonderment and beautiful intricacies of the world around them, we’re transformed by the ride.
 Heroes like this impact us far beyond the back cover.”

-Marion Dayre, screenwriter for Better Call Saul and The Act, and showrunner for Echo
+Marion Dayre, screenwriter for Better Call Saul

-EARLY PRAISE OF The GHOSTS OF OKUMA
+EARLY PRAISE for The GHOSTS OF OKUMA

 praise for GOD’S DOGS